All-terrain vehicles (ATVs) or side by sides (SXS) are great machines that can go in rugged areas and give you heart-pumping experiences for riders.

 - Oil issues – Insufficient oil levels or using oil that is of low quality or the wrong viscosity can overheat the engine due to poor lubrication.

-- The elements – Extreme heat, high humidity, or operating in environments with limited airflow (such as deep mud or heavy vegetation) can increase the chances of your ATV overheating.
+- The elements – Extreme heat, high humidity, or operating in environments with limited airflow (such as deep mud or heavy vegetation) can increase the chances of your engine overheating.

 - Engine problems – Issues with the engine, such as a damaged head gasket, a malfunctioning cooling system component, or a blocked exhaust system, can lead to overheating.